 The Region of Durham, in coordination with the Townships of Brock, Scugog, and Uxbridge, has retained WSP Canada Inc. to undertake a North Durham Agriculture-related and On-farm Diversified Uses Study.
 The purpose of the Study is to provide recommendations on policies for agriculture-related and on-farm diversified activities, and the application and approval processes for these activities within the Townships.
 The main objectives of the Study are to support economic viability within the rural and agricultural areas of North Durham by better enabling agriculture-related and on-farm diversified uses and in doing so, help farmers.

 The Study is being conducted through five (5) phases as shown in the figure below and is scheduled to conclude in spring 2025.
-At this time, the Study is in Phase 5, where WSP will present the final recommendations report for the proposed land use planning framework to each of the three (3) Township Councils.
+At this time, the Study is in Phase 5, where WSP will be presenting the final recommendations report for the proposed land use planning framework to each of the three (3) Township Councils.
+The meeting in Scugog will be held on April 14, 2025 in the Township of Scugog Municipal Office at 181 Perry Street in Council Chambers on the Upper Level.

-Following the recommendation report and presentation to Scugog Council, a statutory public meeting will be held to seek any additional feedback on the proposed Official Plan Amendment and Zoning By-law Amendment.
+It is important to note that following the WSP recommendation report and presentation to Scugog Council, a Statutory Public Meeting will be held to seek any additional feedback on the proposed Scugog Official Plan Amendment and Zoning By-law Amendment.
 Staff will then present a recommendation report to Council.

 Agriculture-Related Uses: